Learn how to customize the watchdog report

 The chart tab shows a graphical view of the status.
 This will reflect your customization.
 The numbers are the actual number of vehicles in each category, not the percentage.

 In summary, the Geotab watchdog report helps companies maintain a healthy fleet.
-To learn more, or to share any tips and tricks, post in the comment box below.
+To learn more, visit the Geotab Marketplace.